 Low Income

 Low incomes are another reason some people live paycheck to paycheck.
-This is particularly the case for people who earn minimum wage or live in areas with a high cost of living.
+This is particularly the case for people earning the minimum wage or who live in areas with a high cost of living.

 Poor Budgeting

 Another reason some people are living paycheck to paycheck is that they lack basic financial knowledge and budgeting skills.
-It’s easy to overspend and accumulate credit card debt, but difficult to pay down the principal and interest.
+It’s easy to overspend and accumulate credit card debt, but it’s more difficult to pay it down afterward.

 💡 Quick Tip: When you have questions about what you can and can’t afford, a free budget app can show you the answer.
 With no guilt trip or hourly fee.